elibracha/openapi-diff-ignore/README.md

 Field Pattern | Type | Description
 ---|:---:|---
 <a name="pathsPath"></a>/{path} | [Path Item Object](#pathItemObject) | A relative path to an individual endpoint.
 The field name MUST begin with a slash.
-The path is **appended** (no relative URL resolution) to the expanded URL from the [`Server Object`](#serverObject)'s `url` field in order to construct the full URL.
-[Path templating](#pathTemplating) is allowed.
-When matching URLs, concrete (non-templated) paths would be matched before their templated counterparts.
+Wildcard is allowed.
+When matching URLs, concrete (non-wildcard) paths would be matched before their wildcard counterparts.
 Templated paths with the same hierarchy but different templated names MUST NOT exist as they are identical.
 In case of ambiguous matching, it's up to the tooling to decide which one to use.

-This object MAY be extended with [Specification Extensions](#specificationExtensions).

 ##### Path Templating Matching